 Short-term disability in PA is not mandatory as in several neighboring states.
 Women who purchase coverage before conception at work might enjoy partial income replacement for these qualifying medical events.

-- 1st or 2nd-trimester pregnancy complications before birth
+- Pregnancy complications before birth

 - Recovery from labor and delivery (childbirth)

 - Postpartum medical complications that delay return to work

 Getting short-term disability approved while pregnant will prove virtually impossible.
 All insurance companies exclude pre-existing conditions for at least one year, except in rare circumstances.

 Government assistance is sometimes the only way for the many parents working for private companies to survive their unpaid family leave.
 While you will not find ways to replace income, you could reduce expenses.

 Federal government assistance during maternity leave helps families meeting low-income criteria slash various costs.
 You might fit the requirements for many programs if the mom stops working for a significant period.